IsabelaPomponio/IsabelaPomponio/README.md

 ### About me:🙃

-I am a Systems development student at Etec in Taboão da Serra.
+I am a Systems development student at Etec in Taboão da Serra..
 Still a beginner in the area, I try to understand more about the programming community.

 I love drawing and painting as much as learning new things.